Select Statement in Go

 }

-statement is used to choose from multiple send/receive channel operations.
-The select statement blocks until one of the send/receive operation is ready.
+The select statement is used to choose from multiple send/receive channel operations.
+The select statement blocks until one of the send/receive operations are ready.

 package main